 - stretching or compression of a building as the ground moves

 - material falling onto the property from above

 - material flowing into the property from upslope

-The detailed digital data illustrated in the map are available as attributed vector polygons, as raster grids and in spreadsheet format.
+The detailed digital data illustrated in the map is available as attributed vector polygons, as raster grids and in spreadsheet format.

-BGS currently has three datasets providing information on landslides in Great Britain.
-These products differ in both their collection method and also their intended use.
+We currently have three datasets providing information on landslides in Great Britain.
+These products differ in both their collection method and their intended use.

 National Landslide Database

 The BGS National Landslide Database currently documents over 17 000 landslides across Great Britain.
 The database was an inherited dataset, based on a search of secondary sources conducted for the Department of the Environment (DoE) in the 1980s and 1990s, and we have continued to populate this database since the foundation of the DoE dataset.

-The purpose of this database is to provide a detailed record of landslide events across Great Britain.
-The database contains over 35 fields which can be attributed with information on the type of landslide, age and causes.
+The database provides a detailed record of landslide events across Great Britain.
+It contains more than 35 fields that can be attributed with information on the type of landslide, age and causes.

 BGS GeoSure is a national dataset that assesses the potential for ground movement and subsidence across Great Britain.
 It contains six layers, one of which is for landslides.